matheowis/write-read-binary/README.md

   The above code means that in each iteration there will be a variable of type float32 and name myName

-  index is used to define items with extra variables,first byte at the begining of each iteration will tell if there are any of them, so in binary:
+  index is used to define items with extra variables,first byte at the beggining of each iteration will tell if there are any of them, so in binary:
   - 00000000 mean that only variables with indexes ( 0 ) are present in this iteration
   - 01001010 mean that only variables with indexes ( 0, 2, 4, 7 ) are present in this iteration